Forensic Genealogy Services, LLC

 Manvel Texas 77578

-(2) Family members eligible to provide mitochondrial DNA (mtDNA) or yDNA Family Reference Samples.
+(2) Family members eligible to provide mitochondrial DNA (mtDNA) or yDNA Family Reference Samples (FRS).

 The research and report to the Navy Casualty POW/MIA Branch is held in the strictest confidence.
 The report collects only the name, address, and telephone number of living family members.
 The Navy Casualty POW/MIA Branch contacts potential family members to share with them the U.S. Government's efforts to recover and identify remains of American service members who failed to return from past wars and conflicts (WWII thru the Gulf War).
 Identification of remains from older Loss Incidents relies heavily on forensic technology which compares mitochondrial DNA (mtDNA) or yDNA with family donor reference samples.
 Without family reference samples for comparison purposes, identification of remains would be impossible in many of the current cases pending resolution.